Eurydia/project-structogram-builder-online-docs/docs/02-syntax.md

 Moreover, it has similar syntax to the [C programming language](<https://en.wikipedia.org/wiki/C_(programming_language)>).
 I hope this will benefit experienced users, while helping new users.

-As of January 1st, 2024, the project supports process blocks, if-else blocks, test-first loop blocks, test-last loop blocks.
+As of January 1st, 2024, the project supports process blocks, test-first loop blocks, test-last loop blocks, and if-else blocks.
 I do not plan to add support for switch blocks since if-else blocks convey the same idea.
 Functions and procedures are relatively easy to implement, but the project does not supoort them yet.